HamzaJavaid-gh/Deception-Detection/README.md

 The dataset can be downloaded by requesting the authors https://web.eecs.umich.edu/~mihalcea/index.html

-To download/test a sample video form Real Life Trial Data, a sample video is present in Sample Data Folder.
+To download/test a sample video form Real Life Trial Data, a sample video is present with name trial_lie_026.mp4.